 Wildlife is also diverse and abundant.
-Predators include jaguar, cougar, and the jaguarundi.
-There are approximately 160 species of mammals with some of more popular including the black-capped squirrel monkey, spider monkey, giant anteater, spectacled beer, collared peccary, giant river otter, marsh deer, two-toed sloth, brown-throated sloth, and the giant armadillo.
+Predators include the jaguar, cougar, and jaguarundi.
+There are approximately 160 species of mammals with some of more popular including the black-capped squirrel monkey, spider monkey, giant anteater, spectacled beer, collared peccary, giant river otter, marsh deer, a two-toed sloth, brown-throated sloth, and the giant armadillo.

 There are 155 species of amphibians and 132 species of reptiles.
-There are the spectacled caiman and the black caiman along with the boa, green anaconda and tree boa being some of the more sought after sightings.
+There are the spectacled caiman and the black caiman along with the boa, green anaconda, and tree boa being some of the more sought after sightings.

 Research is a key focus of Manu National Park.

 Manu National Park features five areas that allow visitors to explore the richness of the biodiversity found within the park.
 In part, travelers can take paths along oxbow lakes, river shoreline, and swamps.